Mississippi man found alive in body bag at funeral home

 Holmes County coroner Dexter Howard told the BBC he was called to Mr Williams' home by a hospice nurse, who said the man had passed away.

-Mr Howard said he went through the "normal procedure" of checking for Mr Williams' vital signs, but found none.'A miracle'
+Mr Howard said he went through the "normal procedure" of checking for Mr Williams' vital signs, but found none.

 Mr Williams was taken to Porter and Sons Funeral Home and was being prepared for embalming when "we noticed there was some kicking and moving going on", Mr Howard said.

 "He began to breathe," he added.
 "It was a miracle."

 The farmer and school board employee was taken to a hospital for treatment, where Mr Howard visited him.